joelgeier-diginex/client-integration/Quickfix Dictionary/readme.md

 * Quickfixj
 * Artio

-A Dictionary file validation tool is some place I cant find, as is used to check the accuracy of the XML file after editing
+A Dictionary file validation tool is some place I cant find, and is used to check the accuracy of the XML file after editing